 Do you think you could write these down all day long?
 Think about how your body feels being exposed to all of these toxins.
 Again, many of us have strong constitutions and don’t have to worry as much as others.
 But if you have an autoimmune condition, or are experiencing symptoms such as fatigue, headaches, aches, and brain fog, then reducing and eliminating these toxins may not be a bad idea.
 Remember, it’s the cumulative effect of these toxins not being expelled from your body that is potentially making you sick.

-Done correctly, and under proper medical supervision, a detox may have significant positive affects on your health.
+Done correctly, and under proper medical supervision, a detox may have significant positive effects on your health.
 I personally can honestly say that the several detoxes I have been through, I have felt much better on the other side!
 Interestingly enough, while my doctor was helping me through healing my medical issues via detox, I decided to add my own “emotional” detox at the same time.
-I used prayer and meditation and healing thoughts to help me through some emotional barriers I was facing.
+I used prayer and meditation together and healing thoughts to help me through some emotional barriers I was facing.
 I was actually really surprised at how “complete” I felt on the other side – not just healthier, but also more grounded.
 Which brings me to the next point…

-How to Detox Correctly
+How to Detox Naturally

 If you feel that your body is in need of a cleanse, but these kinds of detoxes are still a bit scary for you, there are many ways to naturally detox.